rrra/www/content/post/2020/ka0ldg-foxhunt-presentation.md

 +++
-{{< mailto KA0LDG >}} has shared a PDF copy of the slides from his Foxhunting workshop in the **Training and Education | Presentations** shared folder on the [RRRA File Server](https://cloud.rrra.org).
+{{< mailto KA0LDG >}} has shared a PDF copy of the slides from his Foxhunting workshop in the **Training and Education | Presentations** shared folder on the [RRRA Groupware Server](https://cloud.rrra.org).
 These slides are a great resource for those who were unable to attend the workshop and attendees who wish to review the presented material.